 The efforts of the faculty, staff and students associated with the Werth Center for Coastal and Marine Studies (WCCMS) at Southern Connecticut State University focus on coastal and marine research and education along Connecticut's urbanized coast and harbors.
 The WCCMS provides a means for faculty and students from throughout the Connecticut State University System to participate in collaborative and interdisciplinary research and education projects.

 The Office of Sustainability at Southern Connecticut State University connects students, faculty, and staff with the information, people, and tools they need to make our campus more sustainable.

 The Research Center on Values in Emerging Science and Technology focuses on issues located at the intersection of science and values as implemented in emerging technologies.
 The center, comprised of faculty members from SCSU, meets regularly to discuss cutting edge issues that arise in technology, medicine, and science.
 One important purpose of the center is to bring together scientific information and ethical implications, as efforts to bring ethical based discussions into scientific classrooms have begun.
 Additionally, RC-VEST hosts an annual roundtable discussion focused on one particular topic as well as an annual speaker series, in an effort to bring scholars together to discuss and advance the issues.
 Research done by the members of the center focus on topics such as computer ethics and biomedical ethics.
 The Research Center's future projects will include active participation of faculty members from a number of disciplines at SCSU and other Connecticut universities.
-Please visit the center’s website to learn more about the center, its members, and more information about these important topics.

 To have your office or center posted and linked here, please contact the STEM-IL Office at firstname.lastname@example.org